-1. CHEM 101---------Please read along in your textbook and practice working problems as the information is completed in lecture.
-We will be covering material in chapters 1 and 2.
+1. CHEM 101-------Please read along in your textbook and practice working problems as the information is completed in lecture.
+We will be covering solids in Chapter 12 of your text.

 Chapter 2 - Example 2.8-2.11, 2.18- 2.25, 2.27, Questions 1, 5, 15, Problems 31, 33, 35, 45, 51, 57, 61, 69, 75